PARAMA34/Dev_DataProds/README.md

 Source code for the project is available on the [GitHub](https://github.com/PARAMA34/Dev_DataProds).

-The presentation for the project can be found [here](http://rpubs.com/senthilkumar_k/49447)
+The presentation for the project can be found [here] (http://rpubs.com/PARAMA34/DDP_Assignment)

 You can adjust date range and event types using control panel located on the left side.The result is shown in the main pannel on the right sideof the page.
-Also filtered dataset can be downloaded using data tab.